Spirits will arise!

-20. Make a Halloween Video
+21. Make a Halloween Video

 It’s easy to do with your smartphone.
 Do it in costume.
 Make use of free editing software found on the internet.
 If people find your video funny and interesting, they will share it with others.

-21. Guests Post on Other Blogs
+22. Guests Post on Other Blogs

 You have made new friends and they may ask you to write articles for their blogs.
 This is an opportunity for you to reach out to more people and get them to learn more about your business.
 Write an interesting article about Halloween (you can share some of the ideas here!) and link this to your own website.

-24. Text Your Customers
+23. Text Your Customers

 Does texting still work?
 Yes, it does!
 If your customers realize it’s from you, their bound to read it.
 Like emails, texts capture the attention of the recipient.
 Again, this has to be Halloween- relevant.
 Simply invite them to the scariest place in town!

 You know your target audience.
 Aim for awareness rather than immediate sales Try these ideas and discover what will work.
 If you do, you’ll be better prepared for the next big holiday just around the corner.
 You’ll also learn where you need to spend more on advertising or if you need more funds.